HuseyincanErgin/LineSight/README.md

 </div>

-Cp tells whether the process spread can theoretically fit within limits.
+**Cp** shows whether the process spread can theoretically fit within the specification limits.
-Cpk tells whether the process is actually centered enough to perform well.
+**Cpk** shows whether the process is actually centered enough to perform well.

 ---

-## 7. AI-supported insight system
+## 9. AI-Supported Insight System

 LineSight uses AI carefully.

 The application first calculates reliable production statistics internally.
-Then Gemini AI can be used as an explanation layer to turn those statistics into clear recommendations.
+Then, if a Gemini API key is provided, AI is used as an explanation layer to turn those statistics into clear recommendations.

 <div align="center">